 Not that long ago I was visiting a family member in the hospital that had a cardiac event.
-I was present for a conversation where the doctor went on to tell them the importance of eating low fat and no fat.
+I was present for a conversation where the doctor went on to tell them the importance of eating low fat and no fat, and essentially to eat high carb.
 I was unfortunately not surprised, but also really frustrated by that conversation.
 That information is not what keeps our hearts healthy.

-I also read the menu that was offered for the hospital cafeteria that outlined almost a full menu of highlighted low fat, high carb items, many filled with sugar.
+I also read the menu that was offered for the hospital cafeteria that outlined almost a full menu of highlighted low fat, high carb items, many filled with sugar, and most were highly processed.
 It was incredibly disheartening.

 This is where the beauty of a Health Coach comes in.

-A health coach is someone that has specifically studied nutrition, dietary theories, wellness, stress, emotions, the nervous system, the mind, the body and the spirit…and how every one of those things is interconnected.
+A health coach is someone that has specifically studied nutrition, dietary theories (hundreds of them), wellness, stress, emotions, the nervous system, the mind, the body and the spirit…and how every one of those things is interconnected.

-We have also studied things like the above debunked studies, toxins, food chemicals, pesticides, xeno-estrogens and… most importantly… their effects on the body.
+We have also studied things like the above debunked studies, toxins, food chemicals, pesticides, xeno-estrogens and… most importantly… the effects on the body.

 Most of us then go on to study other aspects of the body and carve out a specific focus.
 And many of us walk into this work with our own mysterious symptoms, that brought us to dig deeper into our health.
 This lived experience brings an immense amount to the table.